squinkylabs/SquinkyVCV/src/README.md

 There are four bandpass filters, roughly tuned to some typical vocal formant frequencies: 522, 1340, 2570, and 3700 Hz.
 The filters are run in parallel, with their outputs summed together.

-The first three filters are modulated ed by an LFO comprised of 4 triangle wave LFOs running at different frequencies.
+The first three filters are modulated by an LFO comprised of 4 triangle wave LFOs running at different frequencies.
 They are summed together in various combinations to drive each of the filters.

 The Mod Rate control shifts the speed of all 4 LFOs while maintaining the ratio of the frequencies.